ULTRA-VAGUE/Tensordock-GPU-Alert/README.md

 https://core.telegram.org/bots#botfather

-To get your chat ID Invite @RawDataBot to a newly made group.
+To get your chat ID Invite @raw_data_bot to a newly made group.

 Upon joining it will output a JSON file where your chat id will be located at message.chat.id.